CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger term coverage in both Portuguese and English, clear 'when to use' guidance, and a distinct niche.
-Its main weakness is that the 'what it does' portion lists topic areas rather than concrete actions—it says 'revisar' (review) but doesn't enumerate specific outputs or operations like auditing, fixing, or generating recommendations.
+This is a solid skill description with excellent trigger term coverage and clear 'when to use' guidance.
+Its main weakness is that the 'what it does' portion lists topic areas rather than concrete actions—it says 'revisar WCAG, teclado, screen reader' but doesn't specify what concrete outputs or transformations it produces (e.g., generating audit reports, fixing ARIA attributes, suggesting semantic HTML replacements).
+The description also uses a mix of imperative/instructional voice rather than third person, though this is a minor issue.

 Suggestions